haikus-in-c/haikus-in-c.github.io/_posts/2013-08-15-github-pages-custom-domain.markdown

 result of whatever HTML, Jekyll, or other types of files you just pushed to the your-username.github.io repository, then you're ready to move on.
 If you're looking at a 404 page, or some other type of error, it's probably one of two things.
 Either the Github servers haven't updated to see your freshly pushed data yet (though in my experience this always happens really quickly), or your site didn't build for some reason.
-You should also recieve an email from Github when this happens.
+If you're using Jekyll you should also recieve an email from Github when this happens.
 There are a number of possible problems that can cause this to happen: check the [software versions][githubversions] that the Github Pages' servers use and make sure they're not causing any problems with your site.
 If that's not it, try building your site on your local machine (if you're using Jekyll this is really easy).
 See the [github docs][githubdocs] for more troubleshooting.

-Once you've got a site showing at www.your-username.github.io you're finally ready to add your custom domain. cd back into your-username.github.io and, using your favorite text editor, change CNAME to contain your domain name.
-Use [ours][haikusCNAME] as an example.
+Once you've got a site showing at www.your-username.github.io you're finally ready to add your custom domain. cd back into your-username.github.io and edit CNAME to contain your domain name.
+See [ours][haikusCNAME] for an example.
 Then type:

 	$ git add *
 	$ git commit -m 'added domain to CNAME'